AbhijeetBharti/Flag-Hoisting-using-OpenGL/README.md

 There is s/S key which initiate the  program animation.
 As s/S is pressed the person in front start moving to host the flag.
 To exit, just press esc key.

-# Set OpenGl environment in Visual Studio
+# Set OpenGL environment in Visual Studio

 First you need freeglut libraries, otherwise you cannot run OpenGL program that contain glut functions.